sjhoeksma/portfoleon/README.md

 ## Building
 We have added a build script `build.sh` which will create mac, linux and windows executable within the `dist` directory.

+## Template engine
+It is possible to run the result of the view directly through a GO html/template using the '-t'.
+An example of a template can be found in `example.tpl`
+We have extended te template engine with the following functions
+* now=current date
+* slice=array creator
+* strip=remove all html for string